devopsdays/devopsdays-web/content/events/2017-galway/sponsor.md

 * 1 included tickets
 * Logo on shared slide, rotating during breaks
 * Logo on DevOpsDays Galway 2017 event website
-* Add item to swag bag
+* Option to send us a promotional item to be included in the conference 'swag bag'

 ### Silver - €1500

 * All benefits of Bronze sponsors
 * 1 additional ticket, 2 in total
 * Logo on all email communication
-* Shared sponsor table at event
+* Shared sponsor table (approx 1 meter per sponsor)

 ### Gold - €3000

 * All benefits of Silver sponsors
 * 2 additional tickets, 4 in total
-* Dedicated sponsor table
+* Dedicated sponsor table (approx 2 meter)
 * Logo on dedicated slide
 * 2 minute pitch to full audience